Skip to main content

 Summary

-This end-to-end tutorial builds a production-ready RAG chatbot using .NET 8 LTS (or later), Semantic Kernel for orchestration, Azure OpenAI for embeddings and chat completion, and Azure Cosmos DB for vector storage.
+This end-to-end tutorial builds a production-ready RAG chatbot using .NET 10, Semantic Kernel for orchestration, Azure OpenAI for embeddings and chat completion, and Azure Cosmos DB for vector storage.
 Covers project setup, embedding generation, vector indexing, retrieval pipeline, and chat API with streaming.

 Key Takeaways